nath1295/LLMFlex/docs/markdown/llmplus/Tools/web_search_tool.md

 Classes
 -------

-`WebSearchTool(embeddings: Type[llmplus.Embeddings.base_embeddings.BaseEmbeddingsToolkit], name: str = 'web_search', description: str = 'This tool is for doing searches on the internet for facts or most updated information via a search engine.\nInput of this tool should be a search query or your question. \nOutput of this tool is the answer of your input question.', search_engine: Literal['duckduckgo'] = 'duckduckgo', verbose: bool = True)`
+`WebSearchTool(embeddings: Type[llmplus.Embeddings.base_embeddings.BaseEmbeddingsToolkit], name: str = 'web_search', description: str = 'This tool is for doing searches on the internet for facts or most updated information via a search engine.\nInput of this tool should be a search query or your question. \nOutput of this tool is the answer of your input question.', key_phrases: List[str] = ['use the browser', 'check online', 'search the internet'], search_engine: Literal['duckduckgo'] = 'duckduckgo', verbose: bool = True)`
 :   This is the tool class for doing web search.